JordanMajd/jordanmajd.github.io/article/2019_12_13_farming_dittos_for_fun_and_profit.md

 ## Extras & and Credits

 If you notice anything wrong with this, DM me @lordbunson [ IGN . ]#0718 in the /r/SWSH Discord.
 I'm a pokemon noob, so there's likely several mistakes.
-If you found this guide helpful feel free to `+ rep` me in the `#bot_spam` channel.
+If you found this guide helpful feel free to `+rep` me in the `#bot_spam` channel.

 - Thanks to @Calculus#0240 for the probabilities.
 - Thanks to /u/Stan64 for his Guide [How to: Hunt Super-Rare Gigantamax Pokémon from Dens](https://www.reddit.com/r/pokemon/comments/dz2n3d/how_to_hunt_superrare_gigantamax_pok%C3%A9mon_from_dens/).
 - Everyone in [/r/PokeMonSwordAndShield Discord](https://discord.gg/pokemonswordshield) for holding my hand through the process.

+## TODO

+Below is a running todo:

+- Add information regarding loot tables.
+- Discuss differences between 4 and 5 star ditto raids.